 The series is called “Printing in Progress” because it concentrates on exploring and investigating themes, working into your sketchbook, developing your printmaking and maintaining a regular creative practice.
 Don’t expect to come with an image downloaded from the internet and go home with an exact copy printed onto a tote bag.
 Do expect to come with an open mind and perhaps your own photos or drawings, objects or notes and to go home with a sketchbook brimming with ideas.

-The first of our Printing in Progress courses is based on the theme “Lines”, which gives plenty of scope for individual lines of thought and development.
+The sketchbook page above was based on the theme “Lines”, which gave plenty of scope for individual lines of thought and development.
 Lines of communication, desire lines, threads, hedgerows, gridlines, buildings, wrinkles, geometry, washing lines … once you start thinking about lines, it’s difficult to stop.

 These courses are going to be a lot of fun.
 They’re aimed at people who’ve done some printmaking at beginner level although it’s OK if you’re a bit rusty.
 Read the full course details for Printing in Progress on the Slamseys website and book now to take advantage of the Early Bird discount.
 You might also be interested in our free e-book How to Find Creative Inspiration